My writing covers a wide array of subjects including but not limited to: religion, language learning, health, philosophy, and legal issues.

 3. Average Utilitarianism

-- Average utilitarianism suggests that we measure the utility of a population by calculating the average utility (finding out the utility of all people and then dividing by the amount of people) of that population.
+- Average utilitarianism suggests that we measure the utility of a population by calculating the average utility (finding out the utility of all people and then dividing by the number of people) of that population.

 - A criticism of average utilitarianism is something known as the "mere addition paradox."

 - Take a population where the average utility/happiness is 90 (where the maximum a person can have is a utility of 100).
-Most people here are very happy, so if you add someone with an average utility/happiness of just 80 (still pretty happy) average utilitarianism would state that this would be an immoral action, since the lower 80 would bring the average utility (90) of that population down.
+Most people here are very happy, so if you add someone with an average utility/happiness of just 80 (still pretty happy) average utilitarianism would state that this would be an immoral action since the lower 80 would bring the average utility (90) of that population down.

 - Going to a more extreme level, average utilitarianism advocates the removal of all people who are below average in happiness.
 This would spiral since after the below average has been removed there will be a new average and therefore some people who were above average before would become below average and need to be removed.
 This would continue until there are just the few equally happiest individuals.